-- Further, Sedonaweb.com retains your information only as long as necessary to fulfill the purposes identified above or as required by law.
+Further, Sedonaweb.com retains your information only as long as necessary to fulfill the purposes identified above or as required by law.

 - Sedonaweb.com has a production server and a backup server.
 We sync the data on our production server to our backup server - we backup the entire database every hour, every day, and every week.
-We archive weekly backups in perpetuity.
+We archive weekly backups for at least a full year.

 - All access to Sedonaweb.com requires a valid UserID and Password.
 For universities that want to utilze their own methods to authenticate their faculty member in Sedonaweb.com, we support LDAP, LDAPS, and CAS.